hexian000/neosocksd/API.md

 **Description**

-Process a host name request.
+Handles a hostname request.
 Specifically:
-- Any HTTP CONNECT
+- Any HTTP CONNECT request
-- SOCKS5 with host name (a.k.a. "socks5h")
+- SOCKS5 with a hostname (a.k.a. "socks5h")
-- Any SOCKS4A
+- Any SOCKS4A request

 *This callback is called from an asynchronous routine.*

 **Params**

-- `domain`: full qualified domain name and port, like `"www.example.org:80"`
+- `domain`: fully qualified domain name and port (e.g., `"www.example.org:80"`)

 **Returns**

-- `addr`: replace the request
+- `addr`: replaces the request
-- `addr, proxy`: forward the request through another proxy
+- `addr, proxy`: forwards the request through another proxy
-- `addr, proxyN, ..., proxy1`: forward the request through proxy chain
+- `addr, proxyN, ..., proxy1`: forwards the request through a proxy chain
-- `nil`: reject the request
+- `nil`: rejects the request

-The proxy addresses are specified in URI format, supported scheme:
+Proxy addresses are specified in URI format.
+Supported schemes:
 - `socks4a://example.org:1080`: SOCKS4A server.
-The implementation is SOCKS4 compatible when requesting IPv4 address.
+The implementation is SOCKS4‑compatible when requesting an IPv4 address.
 - `socks5://example.org:1080`: SOCKS5 server.
 - `http://example.org:8080`: HTTP/1.1 CONNECT server.